-Filled with humour, awkward teen angst and tear-inducing moments, this movie was everything I wanted – and every queer kid needed – it to be.
+Filled with humour, awkward teen angst and tear-inducing moments, Love, Simon was everything I wanted – and every queer kid needed – it to be.

 After I was hours late to meet friends because I had to finish reading the book, my expectations were pretty high – when has any movie ever been better than the book?

 The cast was amazing!
 Nick Robinson (who we already love from JURASSIC WORLD) was the perfect amount of awkward, nerdy and loveable.
 His portrayal of the shy, reserved Simon, contrasted with the openly and flamboyantly gay character of Ethan (Clark Moore) – a delightful addition, not in the book – helped to show that gay men come in all different shapes, sizes, races, and attitudes.
 Simon’s parents (Jennifer Garner and Josh Duhamel) were the parents that every kid deserves, and along with teachers like Mr. Worth (Tony Hale) and Ms. Albright (Natasha Rothwell), I bet straight kids everywhere are sad they don’t get to come out (though, there’s a hilarious What If? sequence where they do).